Cordulegastridae: Description

 Dragonflies within this family are typically large, between 2.5 and 3 inches long.
 They are characteristically black in color and have blue-green eyes.
 On their large black bodies they have paired yellow spots along the length of their abdomen.
 Females and males are generally similar but two key differences are the color of the forehead and the terminal segment of their abdomen.
 Males have yellow foreheads and slightly clubbed abdomen whereas females have brown foreheads and an ovipositor extending from the end of the abdomen.

+Genera

+The following genera are currently placed in Cordulegastridae: